a2liu/liu-compiler/README.md

   layout, and do a different thing on it depending on some compile-time constraints.
   I want to be sure that the type doesn't cause generation of a bunch of unnecessary code, but that the compile-time constraints are kept constant.
+- Try to keep base language to only things that affect runtime semantics, correctness typechecking checking can be done with metaprogramming

 ## Too Complex, use compiler API
 - Python ABI